JNPauli/Banter/open_lab_notebook/Documentation.md

 V1,V2,V3,V4,Higher Visual cortex, PPA, FFA, LOC.
 I am diving into the literature to conclude which ROI will be the most useful for starters.
 I probably will go with the visual areas, or even the LOC due to its significant role in [object detection](https://www.sciencedirect.com/science/article/pii/S0042698901000736).

+# January 2023

+## 02.01.2023
+Things I need to do this week: Create 26 z-maps (so one z-map for each condition) across runs for all 5 sessions.
+So basically just repeat the steps I already made.
+Then I can train the SVM for example on 3 sessions and test them on 2 other sessions (= cross validation).